brianglass/anastasis/files/december.md

 This Assembly, which our gathering to sing the glory of the Mother of God, takes place fittingly particularly for her as the one who gave birth beyond nature to the Son and Word of God, and became the instrument of the salvation of humanity.

 The godly Efthymios flourished at the time of the 7th Ecumenical Council in 787, at which he was also present, which was the second assembled in Nicea.
-Having been driven from his throne because of his veneration of the holy ikons and endured chains and scourges, he died a martyrÂ’s death in a in a remote corner of Bithynia, called Akriti, to which he had been banished by Michael Travlos, who reigned from 820-829.
+Having been driven from his throne because of his veneration of the holy ikons and endured chains and scourges, he died a martyr’s death in a in a remote corner of Bithynia, called Akriti, to which he had been banished by Michael Travlos, who reigned from 820-829.

 **Apolytikion of the Feast.**